CENTEGIX® | Education

 Intercom, strobe, and desktop notifications in the event of a lockdown.

-Request a demonstration today to learn how CrisisAlert meets the safety initiative requirements of 31aa and can make a measurable impact on the safety and security of your district.
+Request a demonstration today to see for yourself how the CENTEGIX Safety Platform meets the safety initiative requirements of 31aa and can make a measurable impact on the safety and security of your district.

 Michigan School Safety Task Force